+It was a beautiful little bird; brilliant green, with a yellow head, and a line of red around the face.
+The wings were edged in orange.
 Audubon kept one as a pet; Wilson found them in Natchez in 1811, but records are spotty.
 Chances are they were never that numerous.

 This bird, Incas, died within a year of his mate, Lady Jane.
-In a case of what has been termed tragic irony, Incas died in the same aviary cage in which the last passenger pigeon, Martha, died four years earlier.
+In a case of what has been termed tragic irony, Incas died in the same aviary enclosure where the last passenger pigeon, Martha, died four years earlier.

 By 1939, the Carolina parakeet had been declared extinct by most authorities.
 Some believed a few may have been smuggled out of the country and repopulated elsewhere, but that’s the same wishful thinking that buoys up news of ivory-bills.
-And in some places, unicorns.